StructureFold2/StructureFold2/README.md

 Bowtie2 support will be maintianed for users that do not have access to a machine with enough RAM run STAR.<br><br>
-* Hardware guides (i.e. Linux workstation builds) for those labs looking to get a machine to do bioinformatics may be created.
+* Hardware guides (i.e. Linux workstation builds) for those labs looking to get a machine to do bioinformatics may be created.<br><br>
 * Merge check_ligation_bias.py and rtsc_specificity.py into a new module.